Personal tools

-The ES-2 model is delivered with a tree file for the OASYS Primer pre-processor (may work also for ALTAIR Hypermesh, not verified by DYNAmore).
+The ES-2 model is delivered with a tree file for the OASYS Primer pre-processor (may work also for ALTAIR Hypermesh and ANSA, not verified by DYNAmore).
 This allows the user to position the dummy and adjust the parts according to their degrees of freedom.

-Figure 21 shows the connections of movable parts via tree file.
-The accompanying local coordinate systems are shown in Figure 5 of the section 'Local Coordinate Systems'.
+The figure above shows the connections of movable parts via tree file.
+The accompanying local coordinate systems are shown in the section 'Local Coordinate Systems'.
 All revolute joints are visualized by beams.

 Two coordinate systems are modeled at the H-point.
 These coordinate systems are connected to each other by a spherical joint.
 One coordinate system is connected to global directions which means only translations are possible, rotations are disabled.
 The other one is connected to the dummy and hence the pelvis angle of the ES-2 during the positioning simulation can be measured quite easily .
 These coordinate systems are also used to determine the initial pelvis angle with OASYS-Primer.